zvrba/SortingNetworks/README.md

 ## Project structure

 `SortingNetworks` project is the main code and has no dependencies.
-The high-performance public types use `unsafe` code and can only be used from `unsafe` blocks.
+The high-performance public types use `unsafe` code and can only be used from `unsafe` methods.
 The code depends on AVX2 instruction set.
 In addition, `AESRand` class depends on AES-NI instruction set.

 `SNBenchmark` project contains the benchmarks and dependes on BenchmarkDotNet.